Jorge Andres

-Jorge Andres (born Jorge Andres Alfaro; July 7, 1984 in Lima, Peru) is a Peruvian-American sportscaster and sports reporter, who currently is an on-air talent for NBC Universal.
-Andres was a Sportscenter anchor at ESPN.
+Jorge Andres (born Jorge Andres Alfaro; July 7, 1984 in Lima, Peru) is a Peruvian-American sportscaster and sports reporter, who currently is an on-air talent for CBS.
+Andres was an award winning Sportscenter anchor at ESPN and called Super Bowl 56 for Telemundo Sports.

 Early years

 Andres attended Radford University in Radford, Virginia.
 He is a member of the Beta Omega chapter of the Phi Kappa Sigma international fraternity.
 He is a graduate of George Mason University where he was a Tight End for the Patriots football program.
 Born in Lima, Peru Andres and his family immigrated to the United States when he was five.
 He was raised in Springfield, Virginia where he was a drummer throughout High School and College.
 He is a loyal Washington Redskins fan.